What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?

 Information capture

-Cameras or sensors capture visual data from the environment using sensors, cameras, and scanners.
+Cameras or sensors capture visual data from the environment.
+By using sensors, cameras, and scanners.

 Image processing